SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/0-introduction-basic-scope/README.md

 ## 2. Scope Features

-The **Basic Scope** provides the sample implementation of a CAP-based multitenant SaaS application in the Cloud Foundry environment containing features like a
+The **Basic Scope** provides the sample implementation of a CAP-based multitenant SaaS application containing features like a

 - **SAP HANA Cloud** database model to store the application or API data of all tenants and a data model shared among all tenants.
 - **CAP OData service** providing an OData v4 service for the application layer including annotations (Service Engine).